-Lesson #1 I am going to give you a quick lesson on the basics of book publicity.
+I am going to give you a quick lesson on the basics of book publicity.
 I will tell you what you need to know to get people to pay attention to your book.
 This means important people in the media.
-Editors in newspapers, producers on the radio, tv and website editors and bloggers online.
+Print media editors, freelancers & columnists; producers on radio, tv and podcasts; bloggers and influential online and social media.

 There are some standard steps that authors and publishers take to get their books noticed by the media.
 The goal is to have people interested in the book before it's actually available to buy.
 This is so the news people have plenty of time to review it and decide how to use it in their newspaper column, on the radio, on tv news or online.